TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 The most commonly used tool to decrypt the `cpassword` is `gpp-decrypt`, written in Ruby.

-We can use it with the following:
+We can run it with the following command:

 <br />